Halilakca17/Software-Architectures/README.md

-# Software Architectures
-Video Analysis Web Application
-A comprehensive web application that analyzes video files to extract audio emotions, text sentiment, and other key insights using advanced AI models and a Flask-based interface.
 🎯 Project Overview
 This project provides a complete video analysis solution that combines modern web technologies with advanced AI models to derive valuable insights from video content.
 The application features a user-friendly interface, powerful analysis capabilities, and scalable architecture.
 ✨ Key Features